Our secondary schools offer direct support and advice from career development staff about possible pathways for your child.

 The VCAL equips students with the practical skills that employers need.
 It helps them develop their initiative and resilience, and gain experience in teamwork and leadership.

-Students who undertake Vocational Education and Training (VET) certificates, school-based apprenticeships or traineeships as part of their VCAL program will have developed knowledge, skills and nationally recognised qualifications that employers will value.
+Students who undertake Vocational Education and Training (VET) programs, including a school-based apprenticeship or traineeship, as part of their VCAL program will have developed knowledge, skills and nationally recognised qualifications that employers will value.

 The VCAL also has the flexibility to allow students to design a study program that suits their interests and learning needs.

 The VCAL has three levels – Foundation, Intermediate and Senior.
-Upon successful completion of the program, the student receives a VCAL qualification, either for Foundation, Intermediate or Senior level, depending on which level they chose.
-Students also receive a Statement of Results listing all successfully completed VCE, VET and VCAL units, as well as a Statement of Attainment for any VET studies completed.
+Upon successful completion of the program, the student receives a VCAL qualification, either Foundation, Intermediate or Senior, depending on which level they chose.
+Students also receive a Statement of Results listing all successfully completed VCE, VET and VCAL units, as well as a Statement of Attainment (or certificate, on full completion of the qualification) from the registered training organisation (RTO) for any VET studies completed.